- This event has passed.

-What have we learned in the past two years of mediating online?
+Virtual Mediation Revisited: What have we learned over the last two years of doing mediation online?

 March 17, 2022 at 12:00 pm - 1:00 pm PDT$47.00

 Time 12 PM PDT • 3 PM EDT • 8 PM CET

 All webinars are free for CUC Connect members.
 Click here to learn more.

 With so much of our work involving non-verbal cues and how it feels to be “in the room” with our clients, the pandemic fundamentally changed how we work with conflict.
 In this webinar, we’ll explore the challenges and opportunities presented by holding difficult conversations online and examine how mediation and conflict resolution practices have evolved in digital spaces.

 By participating in this webinar, you will take away:

 - Best practices for virtual mediation as they have developed